GoCollaborate/src/Readme.md

 )

 func ExampleJobHandler(w http.ResponseWriter, r *http.Request) *task.Job {
+	// create new job
 	job := task.MakeJob()

-	job.Tasks(&task.Task{task.PERMANENT,
+	// do whatever with http request

+	// multiple tasks will be sorted by stage, tasks at the same stage will be processed in parallel job.Tasks(&task.Task{task.PERMANENT,
 		task.BASE, "exampleFunc",
 		[]task.Countable{1, 2, 3, 4, 1, 2, 3, 4, 1, 2, 3, 4},